Were you injured in a truck accident in Hazleton? Call a Hazleton truck accident lawyer at Munley Law.

 Greater Hazleton encompasses an area within three counties: southern Luzerne County, northern Schuylkill County, and western Carbon County.
 Hazleton, PA is strategically located near many major interstates, including I-80, I-81, I-84, I-380, and Route 476.
 Many manufacturing and distribution companies are housed in the McAdoo, Humboldt, and Valmont industrial parks in Hazleton, as well as in the Corporate Center.

 The area’s top employers include an array of manufacturing and distributing companies situated in Hazleton’s industrial parks.
-These manufacturers ship products out of Hazleton by tractor-trailer and other large commercial trucks to reach retailers across the state and to other areas of the country.
+These manufacturers ship products out of Hazleton by tractor trailer and other large commercial trucks to reach retailers across the state and other areas of the country.
 Distribution centers for various products also ship merchandise out of the Hazleton area each day on big rigs.
 Heavy truck traffic is typical in this area, and, unfortunately, that means a greater chance of commercial truck accidents.

 $32 Million Wrongful Death

 $26 Million Truck Accident

 $12 Million Product Liability

 $6.5 Million Traumatic Brain Injury

 $5 Million Bus Accidents

 Why Do You Need a Hazleton Truck Accident Lawyer?